QLD 4054 Census 2021 + Live DA Data

 Own 31.1% Mortgage 48.4% Rent 20.5%

 Owner-occupiers dominate, with 48.4% of households carrying a mortgage and 31.1% owning outright, leaving renters at 20.5%, far below the national tenant share.
 The dwelling stock is overwhelmingly detached at 86.9%, with semi-detached at 13.0% and apartments at a negligible 0.2%.
 Bedroom counts confirm the family orientation: 3-bedroom homes are 50.2% and 4-plus bedrooms 42.7%, so 93% of housing has three or more bedrooms.
-Against the $550,000 median house price, monthly mortgage repayments of $1,950 give a mortgage-to-income ratio of 20.2% and rent-to-income of 19.8%, both below stress thresholds because household income reaches the 84.4th percentile nationally.
 The lack of apartment supply is the structural reason prices have stayed accessible while incomes climbed.

 Mortgage / mo